tersor/metalab/wp-content/plugins/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 2.0.2 =
+* bugfix: disallow moving non-aggregated JS by default (can be re-enabled by passing false to the `autoptimize_filter_js_unmovable`)
+* bugfix: hook autoptimize_action_cachepurged into init to avoid ugly error-message for ZenCache (Comet Cache) users
+* bugfix to allow for Autoptimize to work with PHP 5.2, although [you really should upgrade](http://blog.futtta.be/2016/03/15/why-would-you-still-be-on-php-5-2/)

+= 2.0.1 =
+* Improvement: Autoptimize now also tries to purge WP Engine cache when AO’s cache is cleared
+* Improvement: for AMP pages (which are pretty optimized anyway) Autoptimize will not optimize to avoid issues with e.g. "inline & defer" and with AO adding attributes to link-tags that are not allowed in the subset of HTML that AMP is
+* Improvement: refactored the page cache purging mechanism (removing duplicate code, now nicely hooking into AO's own `autoptimize_action_cachepurged` action)
+* Improvement: Re-enable functionality to move non-aggregated JS if “also aggregate inline JS” is active (can be disabled with `autoptimize_filter_js_unmovable` filter)
+* Improvement: script tags with `data-noptimize` attribute will be excluded from optimization
+* Bugfix: Better support for renamed wp-content directories
+* Bugfix: Multiple fixes for late-injected CSS/ JS (changes in those files were not always picked up, fonts or background images were not being CDN’ed, ...)
+* Misc. other fixes & improvements, go read [the commit-log on GitHub](https://github.com/futtta/autoptimize/commits/master) if you’re that curious
+* Tested & confirmed working with WordPress 4.5 (beta 3)

 = 2.0.0 =
 * On average 30% faster minification (more info [in this blogpost](http://blog.futtta.be/2015/12/22/making-autoptimize-faster/))!